Peligrietzer/feral_machines/posts/pale_river.md

 <br>

 I remember two other times when you strangled me to death and all that shit.
-I remember echoes on the Pale River, struck with a jolt of agony.
+I remember echoes on the Pale River, strung with a jolt of agony.
 Oh Barbarian!
-I remember that acrid sheath of caress or the bite of a kitten moist at your heels!
+I remember an acrid sheath of caresses or bites of a kitten moist at your heels!
 (It opened up horizons from which no one could escape.)
 I remember you doing nothing, but writing the rest of it down.

 I remember wishing I could have less bliss.
 I remember you taking a bath in a now entirely empty room, after a thirty-second class.
-I remember the one person who loved you the minute you let her in here spraying dust unspooled on the futon.
+I remember the one person who loved you the minute you let her in here spraying dust, unspooled on the futon.
 I remember it covered in leaves!
 I remember there were dark, savage-grey brambles, old black swirling pastes hanging free from the wall, black black orange horizontal piping leading out on dowel ends, old black black orange old